awsdocs/iam-user-guide/doc_source/cloudtrail-integration.md

 }
 ```

-From this event information, you can determine that the request was made to get a user policy named `ReadOnlyAccess-Alice-201407151307` for user `Alice`, as specified in the `requestParameters` element\.
-You can also see that the request was made by an IAM user named `Alice` on July 15, 2014 at 9:40 PM \(UTC\)\.
+From this event information, you can determine that the request was made to get a user policy named `ReadOnlyAccess-JaneDoe-201407151307` for user `JaneDoe`, as specified in the `requestParameters` element\.
+You can also see that the request was made by an IAM user named `JaneDoe` on July 15, 2014 at 9:40 PM \(UTC\)\.
 In this case, the request originated in the AWS Management Console, as you can tell from the `userAgent` element\.

-### AWS STS API Event in CloudTrail Log File<a name="stscloudtrailexample"></a>
+## Example Cross\-Account AWS STS API Events in CloudTrail Log Files<a name="stscloudtrailexample"></a>

-The IAM user named "Bob" in account 777788889999 calls the AWS STS `AssumeRole` action to assume the role `EC2-dev` in account 111122223333\.
-The next two examples show the CloudTrail log entries for the two affected accounts\.
-The first example shows the CloudTrail log entry for the request made in account 777788889999, the account that owns the user who calls `AssumeRole`\.
+The IAM user named `JohnDoe` in account 777788889999 calls the AWS STS `AssumeRole` action to assume the role `EC2-dev` in account 111122223333\.

 ```
 {